BigDataRepublic/modern_data_stack_training/README.md

 </details>

-3. Create a model `marts/employee_sales_per_country.sql`.
+3. Create a model `marts/employee_sales.sql`.
-    * For each employee, get their sales amount, broken down by country name.
+    * Calculate the total sale amount for each employee

 <details>
 <summary>Solution</summary>